rcrdk/rcrdk/README.md

 - 👀 I’m looking to collaborate on new projects around my current learning path.

 <!-- - 💬 Ask me about **HTML, CSS, JS and Web Design** -->
+- 🐣 How it started: Around 2010 I was a obsessed by The Sims franchise for years and I had a blog where I shared the houses that I've built and other game resources.
+Of course, I became obsessed by coding then \o/.

 - ⚡ Fun fact: Madonna is the queen of pop and it's not my dogs name (it's actually, Pink).